Upturn unsubscribed user

 • Expanding into emerging markets

-• Developing innovative and sustainable products
+• Developing sustainable products

 • Leveraging e-commerce channels